 Sardines are served everywhere, especially on Saint Anthony’s Day, but these 5 Fish Restaurants in Lisbon usually have fresh sardines on their menus.
 Expect 4 to 6 grilled sardines served with boiled potatoes, a salad, and often grilled peppers.
 Season with Portuguese olive oil.

 Having been salt cured, cod is extremely versatile, and in Portugal, we have virtually 1001 differents ways to cook it.
 Lisbon-style bacalhau à Brás is flaked, pan-fried with potato chips, then enveloped in scrambled egg.
-Pataniscas de bacalhau (cod fritters), usually accompanied with bean rice, are another another popular cod dish served in Lisbon’s restaurants.
+Pataniscas de bacalhau (cod fritters), usually accompanied with bean rice, is another another popular cod dish served in Lisbon’s restaurants.
 Here are 7 of the Best Restaurants to Eat Cod in Lisbon.

 While a cheap and traditional bitoque (fried steak with french fries, white rice, salad, and a fried egg on top) can be ordered at most restaurants in Lisbon, Café de São Bento, located near the Parliament, specialises in high quality steaks – filet mignon or sirloin steak, served with french fries, and an optional fried egg on top.
 Here, steaks are served in three different ways: Café de São Bento style comes with a coffee cream sauce, Portuguese style is fried, and finally there’s the conventional grilled steak.
 To enter the place you have to ring the doorbell.

 Pastel de nata

-The custard tart is sold in virtually every café in Lisbon, but the original recipe comes from Pastéis de Belém, a patisserie located close to the Jerónimos Monastery in the riverside Belém.
+The custard tart is sold in virtually every café in Lisbon, but the original recipe comes from Pastéis de Belém, a patisserie located close to Jerónimos Monastery in the riverside Belém.
 Eaten at the counter, or seated in the back if you’re lucky enough to get a table, most locals like the pastel de nata powdered with cinnamon and accompanied with a bica (espresso).